How do I get divorced?

 Can I get legal aid for divorce?

 Legal aid is a government scheme, where the government pays part or all of your legal costs.
-To qualify for legal aid, your need to meet certain requirements.
+To qualify for legal aid, you must meet certain requirements.
 As well as a means-test, you must be able to demonstrate some risk of harm.
 For example: that you have been subjected to domestic abuse, or that there are child abduction issues.

 If you think you may be eligible for legal aid, you should contact a legal firm which has a legal aid contract.